jj-tetraquark/Senior-AI-Engineer-Test/README.md

 The task should take you a maximum of 3 hours, of which we personally recommend spending around 45 minutes planning and preparing a report of your planned approaches, and the remaining time on showing off your coding prowess.

+Primarily we work in Python or C++ for our AI services, so demonstrations of these skills would be ideal.
+If you have skills to show from other languages (alternative approaches) however, please include them in your report as we are interested in seeing your full range of skills.

 # Setup & Environment

 To access the video, kindly follow this link: [Video](https://reach-industries-candidate-tests.s3.eu-west-2.amazonaws.com/AICandidateTest-FINAL.mp4).
 In certain browsers, you might need to right-click on the link and choose "Save Link As" to initiate the download.

 # Deliverables & How to submit

 For the submission of this test, please fork this git repository.
-Your submission should include a Dockerfile for building a docker image which can run your code on a standard linux environment with docker installed (nvidia-docker will also be available when executing your code should you wish to use GPU enhancements).
+We would prefer a submission with a Dockerfile for building a docker image which can run your code on a standard linux environment with docker installed (nvidia-docker will also be available when executing your code should you wish to use GPU enhancements), We will also accept code files as long as you provide clear instructions on execution and must require little to no editing from our side.
 You should include all necessary code files and model weights (if necessary due to filesize, upload to an external location and include a download in your Dockerfile) and a readme explaining how to execute your code in your submission.
 In an ideal world we will be able to pull your repository, build the docker and execute your code.
 Occasionally due to things out of our control this may not be the case, in this situation we may contact you to discuss your approach instead.

 You should also include a report of your research into the methodologies you would take given more time (for instance assume this were a 2-3 week project) in whichever format you prefer (assuming it can be opened without specialised software).
 Please put this at the root of your repository with an obvious name.
 Your report should cover, possible techinques, pros/cons of each technique, cost of implementation and any potential issues the method could face when running in production.
 Please ensure to cite any references (and note that as an engineer stack overflow is an acceptable resource).
 This can be as simple as a raw text document as long as your thought processes are clear.